 We’re proud to say the vast majority of all Stormy Kromer manufacturing is currently done in the USA.
-All of our caps and pet items, most of our accessories, and some apparel pieces are cut and sewn at our family-owned factory in Ironwood, at the far west end of Michigan’s Upper Peninsula.
+All of our caps, most of our accessories, and some apparel pieces are cut and sewn at our family-owned factory in Ironwood, at the far west end of Michigan’s Upper Peninsula.

 We partner with several other American manufacturers as well.
 One of our favorites is St. Luke’s N.E.W.
 Life Center in Flint, Michigan, a faith-based environment that empowers women and men to become self-sufficient by providing life skills, education, and workplace training.
-Through their industrial sewing center, they produce most of our Ironwood and Ida Outfitter Vests.
+Through their industrial sewing center, they produce most of our Ironwood and Ida Outfitter Vests as well as other products.
 To grow our capacity, we partner with other American apparel factories from coast to coast.

 We live in a small community of about 5,000 people.
 We know that our future growth depends on partnering with like-minded manufacturers with similar values and a strong commitment to quality.
 No matter where our products are made, the same high-quality standards apply.
 You can rest assured that every Stormy Kromer item undergoes a thorough quality audit once it is received in Ironwood, before we ship it off to you.